-The Army Family Action Plan (AFAP) is the Army’s grassroots process to identify and elevate the most significant quality of life issues impacting Active and Reserve Component Soldiers, Retirees, Department of Army Civilians and Families to senior leaders for action.
-This process provides Army leadership with real-time information on their community’s satisfactions and challenges.
-Army leadership ensures issues prioritized for their attention and review are worked to resolution and results communicated back to submitters.
-Since 1983, over 700 issues submitted through the Army AFAP process have resulted in policy and regulatory changes, legislative changes and improvements to programs and services.
+The Army Family Action Plan (AFAP) is the Army’s process to identify and elevate the most significant quality of life issues impacting Active and Reserve Component Soldiers, Retirees, Department of Army Civilians and Families to senior leaders for action.
+This process provides Army leadership with information on their community’s satisfactions and challenges.
+Army leadership ensures issues are prioritized for their attention and reviewed and worked to resolution.
+Results are communicated back to submitters.
+Since its conception, issues submitted through the Army AFAP process have resulted in policy and regulatory changes, legislative changes and improvements to programs and services.

-Note of interest: Issue submission,and command review and resolution, begins at the lowest grass roots level.
+Issue submission, and command review and resolution, begins at the lowest level.
 Approximately 90 percent of issues are resolved at the local commander level; remaining 10 percent are elevated outside of local command for senior Army level resolution.